mrfr8nk/Panorama-Maths-Tutors/replit.md

-# panoramac Maths Tutors Platform
+# Panoramac Maths Tutors Platform

 ## Overview

-panoramac Maths Tutors is an educational platform for mathematics tutoring serving students in Zimbabwe and internationally.
+Panoramac Maths Tutors is an educational platform for mathematics tutoring serving students in Zimbabwe and internationally.
 The platform supports ZIMSEC, Cambridge, and Tertiary level mathematics education through various delivery modes including online tutorials, evening sessions, one-on-one tutoring, and home visits.

 The application is built as a full-stack web platform with a React frontend using modern UI components and a Node.js/Express backend.
 It features role-based access control (student, tutor, admin), course management, mobile payment integration, and file hosting capabilities.